 - Career Development Quarterly, NCDA's journal is the premier career counseling journal, presenting the latest information in career development research and career counseling practice.
 Members receive electronic access to the CDQ.

 - Career Developments, the NCDA magazine, is a themed publication offering articles that balance a broad vision with practical applications.
-Published four times per year, each issue offers a focused article on a select theme, a feature article on a prominent NCDA event, specific content for five departments, and four regular columns.
-Only members receive this print magazine (either electronically or in the mail) each quarter.
+Each issue offers a focused article on a select theme, a feature article on a prominent NCDA event, specific content for professional departments, and regular columns.
+Only members receive this print magazine (either electronically or in the mail).